rocky-linux/documentation/en/rocky/8/admin_guide/08-process.md

 The system process (_demon_):

 * is started by the system;
-* is not associated with any terminal and is owned by a system user (often `root`);
+* is not associated with any terminal, and is owned by a system user (often `root`);
-* is loaded at boot time, resides in memory and is waiting for a call;
+* is loaded at boot time, resides in memory, and is waiting for a call;
 * is usually identified by the letter `d` associated with the process name.

 System processes are therefore called daemons (_**D**isk **A**nd **E**xecution **MON**itor_).